 From the 15th June 2022, new homes and buildings in England will be required to have EV charging points fitted in hope to reach zero emissions by 2050.
 The new regulations mean that any building development with parking must have access to an electric car charging point, saving new home buyers hundreds of pounds.

 Any other buildings undergoing large-scale redevelopments will also be required to have an EV charger installed if they have over 10 parking spaces on site.
 This law does not apply to work subject to a building notice or any plans submitted before that date, providing that the work has started by the 15th June 2023.

 The new EV law is funded by the UK Government, with a £1.6 billion investment in the EV industry.
 As stated by the Prime Minister, Boris Johnson, this is a “pivotal moment” for the UK in its attempt to reduce carbon emissions to zero.

 How Is the New EV Law Different From the EVHS?

 The new EV law is slightly different from the Government’s Electric Vehicle Homecharge Scheme (EVHS), which was changed in April 2022 into an electric vehicle charge point grant, providing funding of up to 75% towards the cost of buying and installing an EV charge point.
-The new EV law will cover 100% of the costs of an EV charger.
-All EV charger purchases and installation costs will be covered by funds from the UK Government.

 Why Has the New EV Law Been Introduced?